<-- End Marfeel -->

 Oklahoma School Superintendent Lists ‘Trump Bible’ As One Book That Meets New Classroom Criteria

-Original: The White HouseDerivative work: J JMesserly, Public domain, via Wikimedia Commons
+(Photo: The White HouseDerivative work: J JMesserly, Public domain, via Wikimedia Commons)

-A Bible endorsed by former President Donald Trump will be making appearances within Oklahoma schools, thanks to state school Superintendent Ryan Walters, the Oklahoman reports.
+A Bible endorsed by former President Donald Trump will be used within Oklahoma schools, thanks to state school Superintendent Ryan Walters, the Oklahoman reports.

 On Sept.
 29, bids were made public for a contract to supply the state Department of Education with 55,000 Bibles.
-Bid documents show bid requirements include Bibles being of the King James Version, must hold the Old and New Testaments and include copies of the Pledge of Allegiance, Declaration of Independence, U.S. Constitution and the Bill of Rights.
+Bid documents show that bid requirements include Bibles being of the King James Version, holding the Old and New Testaments, and including copies of the Pledge of Allegiance, Declaration of Independence, U.S. Constitution, and Bill of Rights.
 Lastly, all Holy books should be bound in leather or leather-like material.

 Lee Greenwood’s God Bless the U.S.A.
 Bible, praised by Trump, made the cut.
 It costs $60 each online, including a cut for the four-time-indicted businessman due to his endorsement.
 With 55,000 Bibles in the schools, that amounts to $3.3 million in Trump’s pocket.

-Oklahoma Appleseed Center for Law and Justice Executive Director Colleen McCarty says the RFP seems “fair” but found it odd that there aren’t many Bibles that match the requirements.
+Oklahoma Appleseed Center for Law and Justice Executive Director Colleen McCarty says the RFP seems “fair” but found it odd that few Bibles match the requirements.
 “We can see there are very few Bibles on the market that would meet these criteria, and all of them have been endorsed by former President Donald Trump,” she said.

 However, former Oklahoma Attorney General Drew Edmondson thinks the request may violate some laws.
 “It appears to me that this bid is anything but competitive.
 It adds to the basic specification other requirements that have nothing to do with the text,” Edmondson said.